iAmInActions/gitcloud-pc/README.md

 **Warning: if you don't do this, your fork will NOT work and prevent this one from working.**

 # How to make it run other stuff?
-1: Remove the launch script from the end of runme.sh
+1: Remove the launch script from the end of gettop.sh
-2: Add your own code at the end of runme.sh
+2: Add your own code at the end of gettop.sh